apache/pekko-management/docs/src/main/paradox/bootstrap/recipes.md

 ### Running in Istio

-For considerations and configuration necessary for bootstrapping a Pekko cluster in Istio, see @ref[Bootstrapping an Pekko cluster in Istio](istio.md).
+For considerations and configuration necessary for bootstrapping a Pekko cluster in Istio, see @ref[Bootstrapping a Pekko cluster in Istio](istio.md).

 ### Running the Kubernetes demos